Bachelor of General Studies

 Prospective students must complete an admissions application to the Bachelor of General Studies Office and pay a fee of $35.
 The BGS program is open to former students who meet all of the following criteria:

-- Have completed a minimum of 30 semester hours of BYU on-campus credit in Provo as an admitted day student (exam credit excluded).
+- Have completed a minimum of 27 semester hours of BYU on-campus credit in Provo as an admitted day student (exam credit excluded).
+Up to six of these 27 hours may be from the BYU Salt Lake Center as an admitted day student.

 - Have not completed any courses as a BYU day continuing student in the last two years or have already completed a minimum of 90 credits.